 The most affordable and most popular microphone on our list.

-This microphone started as a broadcast studio microphone (SM58 = Studio Microphone 58) and eventually became the most popular microphone in the world.
-This could possibly be the first and last microphone you ever own.
+This microphone started as a broadcast studio microphone (SM58 = Studio Microphone 58) and eventually became the world’s most popular microphone.
+This could be the first and last microphone you ever own.
 It is built to take a beating and will literally last for generations.

-It features a full frequency response, rugged durability, low handling noise, and integrated pop filter.
+It features a full frequency response, rugged durability, low handling noise, and an integrated pop filter.

 Better: Electro-Voice RE20 Dynamic Microphone

-This cardioid dynamic microphone is a favourite in the broadcasting world.
+This cardioid dynamic microphone is a favorite in the broadcasting world.

-The RE20 exhibits no proximity effect, has very good plosive protection, and has low sensitivity (that’s a good thing).
+The RE20 exhibits no proximity effect, has excellent plosive protection and has low sensitivity (that’s a good thing).

-The Electro-Voice RE20 minimizes pops and sibilance for podcasting, even at close range which helps to minimize distractions and keep your audience focused.
+The Electro-Voice RE20 minimizes pops and sibilance for podcasting, even at close range, which helps minimize distractions and keep your audience focused.

-The RE20 is a podcasting favourite for a reason.
-It sounds great, it has an even frequency response, and requires very little tweaking to make it “sound just right”.
+The RE20 is a podcasting favorite for a reason.
+It sounds great; it has an even frequency response and requires minimal tweaking to make it “sound just right.”

 Check current Electro-Voice RE20 price: https://geni.us/qLuHBRc